 Julien Pourquié Kessas Co-Chairman

 TESTIMONIES WITHOUT BORDERS

-" We heard about you through MSF, us to understand the asylum process here.
-The questions you asked us were interview, so we felt prepared.
+" We heard about you through MSF, and reached out to you for help before our interview.
+The preparation helped us to understand the asylum process here.
+The questions you asked us were very similar to the real asylum interview, so we felt prepared.
 We will just say that you are doing great work here, and you should continue it! "

-been granted refugee status in 2021 " Thanks to the trainers' advice, I now know how to behave with boys and my teachers to avoid rape.
+been granted refugee status in 2021

+" Thanks to the trainers' advice, I now know how to behave with boys and my teachers to avoid rape.
 I am also able to advise my friends.
 I encourage ASF France and its partners to multiply these awareness-raising activities and I call on parents to discuss sexuality with their daughters because this could protect many young girls from gender-based violence and rape. "

-Safiatou Maïga, student at Kanbaga high school in Mali " Participating in the Permanences Solidaires is an opportunity for me to France.
+Safiatou Maïga, student at Kanbaga high school in Mali " Participating in the Permanences Solidaires is an opportunity for me to contribute to the admirable work of ASF France.
 These free legal consultations encourage people to seek help and promote access to legal advice.
 Access to justice should not be hindered by economic considerations. "

-Toulouse Bar
+Alexandre Ramos, lawyer at the Toulouse Bar

 CONTENTS

+EDITORIAL

+CONTENTS

-EDITORIAL PAGE 2
+PAGE 2

-CONTENTS PAGE 3
+PAGE 3

+PRESENTATION

-PRESENTATION PAGE 4
+PAGE 4

+OUR STORY

-OUR STORY PAGE 5
+PAGE 5

-WOMEN AND MEN IN ASF FRANCE PAGE 6
+WOMEN AND MEN IN ASF FRANCE

+PAGE 6

 OUR PROJECTS

-####
+NIGERIA

+SAFE

-Strenghtening the national actor's capacities advocating for ending severe violations of human rights PAGE 7
+Strenghtening the national actor's capacities advocating for ending severe violations of human rights

+PAGE 7

 ProCAT

-Fight against torture PAGE 9
+Fight against torture

-####
+PAGE 9

+MAL

+JUGE

-Justice for survivors of genderbased violence PAGE 10
+Justice for survivors of genderbased violence

+PAGE 10

 ProFOTO

 Promotion of the fundamental rights of detainees and application of legal instruments for the prevention of torture

 PAGE 11

-RECAJUD
+CAMEROON RECAJUD

-Strenghtening the capacity of Cameroonian civil society for access to justice for persons in detention PAGE 12
+Strenghtening the capacity of Cameroonian civil society for access to justice for persons in detention

+PAGE 12

 GUINEA

 PARAJ

-Support project to strenghten access to justice for the most vulnerable people PAGE 13
+Support project to strenghten access to justice for the most vulnerable people

+PAGE 13

 RESPECT

-Reinforcing civil society capacities for an effective enforcement of human rights treaties and conventions PAGE 14
+Reinforcing civil society capacities for an effective enforcement of human rights treaties and conventions

+PAGE 14

 FIGHT AGAINST GBV PAGE 15

-HIGHLIGHTS OF 2021 FINANCIAL REPORT THEY SUPPORT US ACT WITH US

 CAMBODIA

-REACT keholders for a
+REACT

-Rallying stakeholders for an effect ive access to just ice for for Cambodian women and teenagers PAGE 16
+Rallying stakeholders for an effect ive access to just ice for for Cambodian women and teenagers

+PAGE 16